webservco/framework/docs/Libraries/Session.md

 ## Starting the session

-Note: sessions is not started in CLI mode.
+Note: session is not started in CLI mode.

 In your Controller's `__construct()` method: